The Small Business Monthly Financial Reporting Package

 Cash Flow Statement

-Although the Cash Flow Statement is not utilized by many small businesses, it is critical to tying together the Balance Sheets and Income Statement.
+Although the Cash Flow Statement is not utilized by many small businesses, it is critical to tie together the Balance Sheets and Income Statement.
 This statement reflects what has taken place between the Beginning and Ending Balance Sheets.
 And since cash is king, it shows us exactly how much cash is available.

 Ratios